Skip to content

 For ages 7-12

-The With YOUth Digital Wellbeing Service and Lumi Nova Therapeutic Gaming App can help with problems such as mild to moderate anxiety, low mood, low self esteem, stress and any other worries.
+With Youth Digital Wellbeing Service and Lumi Nova therapeutic gaming app can help with problems such as mild to moderate anxiety, low mood, low self esteem, stress and any other worries.
 The service is not for children and young people who are in crisis.

-Herts Haven Cafés in South Oxhey, Watford and Stevenage
+Herts Haven Cafés in Hemel Hempstead, Watford, Stevenage and Ware

 For ages 10-18